Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ### Upcoming

 Any referendum will start here.
+The creator specifies the questions and all answer options and the beginning, start of the holding phase, and end of the referendum (see next section).

+Referendums need to be published as a Draft Pull request in the Treasury Github Repository.
+From this time on, the community can comment on the pull request, start discussions or issues, and request changes as commits to the PR.
+As soon as all those requests have been addressed, the Pull Request needs to be checked and the correct format of the Data verified by the Reviewers.

-The creator specifies the questions and all answer options, as well as beginning, start of the holding phase and end of the referendum (see next section).
-An ID is created by hashing the entire referendum data, therefore the same combination always results in the same ID.
+Those reviewers need to be elected, announced, and agreed on by the community.
+The Reviewers need to agree on the correct form of the Referendum. hen all reviews are submitted and agreed on, an ID is created by hashing the entire referendum data.
+Therefore the same combination always results in the same ID.
+Now the Referendum can be merged into the Master branch.

+As soon as a new Referendum is merged into the Master branch, the Firefly Wallet can upload it using an API Call to the Treasury Repository Master branch that searches for new Referendums (new unique ID).
+This call is initiated upon starting the Firefly app and regularly during the app is open.

-Referenda are neither automatically added to all nodes, nor are they broadcast on the network.
+Referendums are neither automatically added to all nodes, nor are they broadcast on the network.
 Instead, the referendum must be added to multiple nodes manually.
 Because submitting the same referendum to multiple nodes always results in the same ID, it is possible to compare the data of multiple nodes.
-This also provides security, as users can verify they are actually voting for the correct referendum (e.g. because the ID is published on Github).
+This also provides security, as users can verify they are voting for the correct referendum (e.g. because the ID is published on Github).
+It needs to be discussed if the Hornet plugin can use the Github API call instead of the manual upload.

-As a result, the creator of a referendum should set the voting start at least a few days into the future and make sure there are enough nodes that track it.
-Referenda can only be added to nodes during this phase.
+The creator of a referendum needs to set the voting start milestone at least a few days into the future because a Referendum can only be added to nodes before the commencing phase starts.

+Firefly can always add referendums to the wallet as long as the phase is "Commencing" or "Holding."

 ### Commencing

 Once the starting milestone defined in the referendum has been reached, the referendum enters the commencing phase.
-During this phase, votes can now be cast and are recorded by the node, which constantly updates the number of tokens voting for every option on each question whenever a milestone comes in.
+During this phase, votes can now be cast in the Firefly Wallet and are recorded by the node, which constantly updates the number of tokens voting for every option on each question whenever a milestone comes in.
 However, the votes still have no weight.

-Whatever time is set as the beginning, there will always be a place in the world where it will be at very inconvenient (e.g. the middle of the night).
-This phase grants fairness to every timezone, as it does not matter when in this phase you submit your vote.
+Whatever time is set as the beginning, there will always be a place in the world where it will be very inconvenient (e.g., the middle of the night).
+This phase grants fairness to every timezone, as it does not matter when you submit your vote in this phase.
 Also, it can be used to draw public attention and spread the word.
-Ideally, this phase should last for a few days or even a week so everyone has a chance to give their vote 100% of its weight.
+Ideally, this phase should last for a few days or even a week, so everyone has a chance to give their vote 100% of its weight.

-Any votes for a referendum that is still upcoming or unknown to the node are ignored.
-This does not cause validation to fail.
-For example, if someone votes for 3 referenda at once but only one is known to the node, it will count the vote normally for one and ignore the other two.
+The node would ignore any votes for a referendum that is still upcoming or unknown.
+Firefly will only display such Referendums that have entered the commencing phase and therefore not allow such votes.
+Users could still try to cast votes before this by using other clients.
+Thus the node will ignore them until the beginning milestone is reached.
+This does not cause the validation of referenda to fail.
+For example, if someone votes for three referenda at once but only one is known to the node, it will count the vote usually for one and ignore the other two.

 ### Holding

 After the commencing phase is over, the holding phase will begin.
 Every time a milestone comes in, the node will first update the number of tokens voting for each option on every question (if there were changes in the ledger) and then add this amount to the total count for each option.
-The addition always adds weight for the following period, since token balances cannot change until a new milestone is received.
-It will happen first on the Holding Start Milestone and last one milestone before the vote ends.
+The addition always adds weight for the following period since token balances cannot change until a new milestone is received.
+It will happen first on the Holding Start Milestone, and the last time one milestone before the vote ends.

 This adds a time factor to the vote.
-If you buy tokens and vote while the referendum is ongoing, you only get weight for the remaining time.
-Similiarly, if you decide to sell, you will miss out on the weight for the remaining time.
-If you decide to change your opinion, your old opinion will get the weight of the elapsed time since the holding phase started, while your new opinion will get the weight of the remaining time.
+If you buy tokens and vote during the ongoing referendum, you only get weight for the remaining time.
+Similarly, if you decide to sell, you will miss out on the weight for the remaining time.
+If you choose to change your opinion, your old opinion will get the weight of the elapsed time since the holding phase started, while your new opinion will get the weight of the remaining time.

 Example: Assume Alice has 2i and does not vote at all.
 Now she sends her tokens to Bob 10000 milestones after the beginning of the holding period (approx. 1d 4h).
 Bob instantly votes for option A. After another 20000 milestones have passed, he sends the tokens to Charlie, who instantly votes option B. 5000 Milestones later, the referendum ends.
 Assuming the total supply consists of 2 iotas the outcome would be:
 *     2i*10000=20000 are not counted in the voting